A Wizard Duel

 - Discworld Wizards occasionally duel, but due to the nature of magic on the disc, it is discouraged, as "There are still places where nothing grows" due to wizard duels, and the whole thing with the Dungeon Dimensions.
 There's a general analogy of "magic-as-nuclear-weaponry", with talk of standoffs, "First Use of magic", and mutually-assured destruction - "It's hard to tell which greasy smudge was the winner".

 - In Sourcery, the Sourcerer Coin walks into the great hall and challenges the most powerful wizard to a duel.
 Even at this point in the series when Klingon Promotion is common, they use mundane traps rather than magic because of the enormous quantity of defensive spells they all have.
-But because Coin is about ten they find the challenge amusing, and one of the wizards eventually decides to demonstrate some magic, casting a very difficult but useless spell that creates a tiny garden in the palm of his hand.
+But because Coin is about ten they find the challenge amusing, and one of the wizards eventually decides to demonstrate some magic, casting a very difficult but harmless spell that creates a tiny garden in the palm of his hand.
 Coin asks why it isn't bigger, enlarges the garden so they all fit inside, dismisses it, and then obliterates his opponent instantly.

 - Not actually a fight, but Ged's attempt to outdo a schoolyard rival with flashy demonstrations of magic led to tragedy in A Wizard Of Earthsea.